 The bottom line is that putting your money in a 401(k) makes it much harder to get at it if you need it.
 That doesn’t mean you shouldn’t invest in your 401(k), but you should take care not to invest too much.
 Make sure you’re leaving enough money in accessible accounts to meet all your everyday needs and pay for emergencies.

 Although 401(k) plans generally offer different funds for you to invest in, they can only provide a limited number of investment options.
 That can be a good thing since too many choices could be overwhelming.
 It’s easier to choose from an assortment of a dozen funds than to evaluate hundreds of different options.

 However, the specific plans your 401(k) offers aren’t always the best possible choices.
 Sometimes they charge higher fees or earn lower returns than other funds of the same type, such as stocks or bonds.
 And sometimes your 401(k) doesn’t give you access to a particular type of investment that interests you, such as energy stocks.

-Again, this doesn’t mean you shouldn’t put any money in your 401(k), especially if you’re getting matching funds from your employer.
+Again, this doesn’t mean you shouldn’t put any money in your 401(k), especially if you’re getting matching contributions from your employer.
 But it’s a good reason to think about investing some of your money outside of your 401(k), as well.
-You won’t be able to use pre-tax dollars, but you’ll have more choices, some of which could give you a better return.
+You won’t be able to use pretax dollars, but you’ll have more choices, some of which could give you a better return.

 If you have access to a 401(k) plan at work, it makes sense to do some of your investing this way.
-At a minimum, you should put in enough of your salary to take full advantage of any matching funds from your employer.
+At a minimum, you should put in enough of your salary to take full advantage of any employer match.